kherron13/330_project3/SRS.md

 screen that allows the user to either choose to login with an existing account or sign-up with any registered email account.
 After they have signed in, the user will be taken to the home screen where the user will be able to navigate throughout the app.
+The authentication will be saved in an SQL database, as well as the new user information.

 In this home screen, the user will be able to immediately start creating notes for their classes.
 Their class notes will be scrollable lists, where they can view each individual note.
+These notes will be saved within the app for easy accessibility.
-There will also be a standard navigation bar at the bottom of the screen that will have four icons, that will navigate to their each respective screen: the calendar screen, to-do screen, notes screen and timer screen.
+There will also be a standard navigation bar at the bottom of the screen that will have four icons, that will serve the purpose of navigating to their respective screen: the calendar screen, to-do screen, notes screen and timer screen.
 There will also be a button on the top right for application settings, where the user will be able to adjust productivity timers and account settings.